hpkv-io/zustand-multiplayer/README.md

 ### Setting up the token endpoint

 You need to create a token generation endpoint that will be called by the middleware.
-The middleware provides a `TokenHelper` class to make this easier:
+The middleware provides a `TokenHelper` class to make this easier.
+There are helper methods to make creating endpoints easier for various frameworks.
+See the [Token API Documentation](/docs/TOKEN_API.md) for more details.

 ```ts
 // Example Express endpoint